canyadike92/Angel-Chidebe-s-Cybersecurity-Portfolio/phishing-analysis/PHISHING-README.md/README.md

 ### T1598.003 — Phishing for Information: Spearphishing Link
 The HTML page at the end of the URL is assessed to be a credential harvesting form — consistent with phishing for information via link.

-### T1566.001 — Phishing: Spearphishing Attachment
-SMTP session captured in traffic.pcap confirms the email was sent from IP 173.66.46.112, which was blocked by Spamhaus with code 553 (Frame 156).
-The sender spoofed MAILER-DAEMON@unicode.org.

 ## Detection rule
 This SPL rule detects emails that fail all three authentication checks.